 Defense segment.
-The Company, through Oshkosh Defense, has sold products to the DoD for over 90 years.
-Oshkosh Defense also exports tactical wheeled vehicles to approved foreign customers.
-By successfully responding to the DoD's changing vehicle requirements, Oshkosh Defense has become the leading manufacturer of Heavy, Medium, and Mine Resistant Ambush Protected (MRAP) tactical wheeled vehicles and related service and sustainment for the DoD and has expanded its product offerings to include light tactical wheeled vehicles.
+Oshkosh Defense has sold products to the DoD for over 90 years and also exports tactical wheeled vehicles to approved foreign customers.
+By successfully responding to the DoD's changing vehicle requirements, Oshkosh Defense has become the leading manufacturer of Heavy, Medium, and Light tactical wheeled vehicles and related service and sustainment for the DoD.
 Oshkosh Defense manufactures vehicles that perform a variety of demanding tasks such as hauling tanks, missile systems, ammunition, fuel, troops and cargo for a broad range of missions.
-Oshkosh Defense's proprietary military product line of heavy-payload tactical wheeled vehicles includes the HEMTT, the Heavy Equipment Transporter (HET), the Palletized Load System (PLS), and the Logistic Vehicle System Replacement (LVSR).
-Oshkosh Defense's proprietary military medium-payload tactical wheeled vehicles include the Medium Tactical Vehicle Replacement (MTVR).
-Oshkosh Defense's proprietary M-ATV was specifically designed with superior survivability as well as extreme off-road mobility for use in conditions similar to those encountered in the conflict in Afghanistan.
+Oshkosh Defense's proprietary product line of military heavy-payload tactical wheeled vehicles includes the HEMTT, the Heavy Equipment Transporter (HET), the Palletized Load System (PLS), and the Logistic Vehicle System Replacement (LVSR).
+Oshkosh Defense's proprietary medium-payload military tactical wheeled vehicles include the Mine Resistant Ambush Protected-All Terrain Vehicle (M-ATV), which was specifically designed with superior survivability as well as extreme off-road mobility for use in conditions similar to those encountered in the conflict in Afghanistan.

 In June 2009, the DoD awarded Oshkosh Defense a sole source contract for M-ATVs and associated aftermarket parts packages.
-Since receiving the initial contract award Oshkosh Defense has delivered over 8,700 M-ATVs domestically and over 1,600 M-ATVs internationally.
-In fiscal 2016 Oshkosh Defense completed contract requirements to deliver 273 M-ATVs to an international customer and began to perform under a separate international contract delivering 325 M-ATVs.
-The Company expects to deliver approximately 1,000 more M-ATVs under this contract in fiscal 2017.
+Since receiving the initial contract award Oshkosh Defense has delivered over 8,700 M-ATVs domestically and over 2,500 M-ATVs internationally.

 In August 2009, the DoD awarded Oshkosh Defense a contract to be the sole producer of FMTVs under the U.S. Army's FMTV Rebuy program.
-Originally a five-year requirements contract, in fiscal 2015 the DoD extended the FMTV Rebuy program to allow for the delivery of vehicles and trailers through February 2017.
-In September 2016, the U.S. Army extended the FMTV contract through a contract modification that included orders to Oshkosh Defense to produce FMTV trucks and trailers through July 2018.
-A competitor filed a protest with the Government Accountability Office (GAO) challenging the contract extension to Oshkosh Defense.
-This protest was subsequently withdrawn.
+Originally a five-year requirements contract, in fiscal 2015, the DoD extended the FMTV Rebuy program to allow for the delivery of vehicles and trailers through February 2017.
+In September 2016, the U.S. Army extended the FMTV contract with orders to produce FMTV trucks and trailers through July 2018.
+In September 2017, the DoD extended pricing for the contract through August 2019, and the DoD subsequently placed an order for over 1,000 FMTVs, extending the Company's FMTV backlog into the fourth quarter of fiscal 2019.
+Oshkosh Defense has submitted its bid and is actively pursuing a U.S. Army contract for the production of an upgraded fleet of FMTV vehicles after the expiration of the Company's current FMTV contract.
+A decision on the winner of the FMTV recompete contract is expected in the second quarter of fiscal 2018.

 In June 2015, the DoD awarded Oshkosh Defense a new Family of Heavy Tactical Vehicles (FHTV) contract for the recapitalization of HEMTT, HET and PLS vehicles as well as associated logistics and configuration management support.
 The contract is a five-year requirements contract for the continued remanufacturing of FHTV vehicles through fiscal 2020.
 The contract is fixed-price incentive firm where the price paid to the Company is subject to adjustment based on actual costs incurred.
 The impact of pricing adjustments under fixed-price incentive firm contracts are generally shared by the Company and the customer.
-The Company delivered 1,319 vehicles under this contract in fiscal 2016, with remaining vehicles under contract expected to be delivered through early fiscal 2018.

-In August 2015, the DoD awarded Oshkosh Defense an eight-year, fixed price JLTV contract valued at \$6.7 billion for production and delivery of approximately 17,000 (subsequently increased to over 18,000) vehicles and sustaining services.
+In August 2015, the DoD awarded Oshkosh Defense an eight-year, fixed price JLTV contract valued at \$6.7 billion for production and delivery of approximately 18,000 vehicles and sustaining services.
 The JLTV program is expected to be a 20-year, \$30 billion program for the production of up to 55,000 vehicles, support services and engineering.
-The Company began work on the contract in fiscal 2016, delivering its first production JLTV vehicles to the U.S. Army in September 2016.
+The Company delivered its first production JLTV vehicles to the U.S. Army in September 2016.
+The contract remained in the low rate initial production phase during fiscal 2017.
+A decision on moving to full rate production is expected in fiscal 2019.